Flashing QMK Firmware

 2. Connect one half to USB.

 3. Enter the bootloader using any of the following methods.
-These are dependant on where your RP2040 Zero came from.
+These are dependent on where your RP2040 Zero came from.

 • Hold down BOOT and tap RESET.